Homomorphic encryption and some black box attacks: Homomorphic encryption

-\begin{quote} \textbf{If an algebraic structure $A$ has a rich internal configuration, the graph $\Gamma(E)$ of a homomorphic encryption function $E: A \longrightarrow \XX$ also has a rich (admittedly hidden) internal configuration, and this could make it vulnerable to a potential attack from Bob.} \end{quote}
+is a substructure of $A\times \XX$, that is, closed under all algebraic operations on $A\times \XX$.
+Obviously, $\Gamma(E)$ is isomorphic to $A$ and we shall note the following observation: \begin{quote} \textbf{if an algebraic structure $A$ has a rich internal configuration (has many substructures with complex interactions between them), the graph $\Gamma(E)$ of a homomorphic encryption $E: A \longrightarrow \XX$ also has a rich (admittedly hidden) internal configuration, and this could make it vulnerable to an attack from Bob.} \end{quote}

-We suggest that, \bq \textbf{before attempting to develop a homomorphic encryption scheme based on a particular algebraic structure $A$, the latter needs to be examined by black box theory methods -- as examples in this paper show, it could happen that \emph{all} homomorphic encryption schemes on $A$ are insecure.} \eq
+We suggest that \bq \textbf{before attempting to develop a homomorphic encryption scheme based on a particular algebraic structure $A$, the latter needs to be examined by black box theory methods -- as examples in this paper show, it could happen that \emph{all} homomorphic encryption schemes on $A$ are insecure.} \eq